Do digital cameras have exposure

 1. Use the exposure compensation: Many digital cameras have an exposure compensation feature that allows you to adjust the exposure level.
 You can increase or decrease the exposure to get the desired brightness in your photos.

-See also Best digital camera with high megapixel
+See also Best compact digital slr cameras

 2. Understand the exposure triangle: The exposure triangle consists of three elements – aperture, shutter speed, and ISO.
 By understanding how these settings affect exposure, you can adjust them accordingly to get the right exposure for your photos.